-Aleutian Islands in the Northern Pacific Ocean are a chain (an archipelago) of 14 large-sized islands plus 55 smaller isles.
-Some belong to USA and some to Russia.
-Their total land area is 17666 km2 (6821 ml2).
-The goup extends approx 1900 km (1200 ml) westward from Alaska toward Kamchatka (Russia).
+The Aleutian Islands in the Northern Pacific Ocean are a chain/archipelago of 14 large islands plus 55 smaller-sized isles.
+Some belong to the USA and some to Russia.
+The group's total land area is 6821 mi2 (17666 km2).
+It extends approx 1200 mi (1900 km) westward from Alaska toward Kamchatka Russia.
 They also mark the dividing line between Bering Sea (north) and Pacific Ocean (south).

-The Aleutian archipelago contains USA's westernmost territory (Attu Island) and Russia's easternmost territory (Semisopochnoi Island).
-While nearly all Aleutian Islands are part of USA (Alaska state), at the extreme west Commander Islands are Russian.
+The Aleutian archipelago contains the USA's westernmost territory (Attu Island) and Russia's easternmost territory (Semisopochnoi Island).
+While nearly all Aleutians are part of Alaska State, at the extreme west Commander Islands are Russian.

 The Aleutians are also part of the Pacific Ring of Fire (its northern part), with 57 active volcanoes.
-Sadly, Aleutian Islands are best known for the battles there during WW2 (1939-1945).
-The air-bombing of Dutch Harbor (Amaknak Island, Unalaska) in June 1942 was one of only two attacks on US territories - preceeded by the attack on Pearl Harbor (Oahu Island, Hawaii) in December 1941.
+Sadly, the Aleutians are best known for the battles there during WW2 (1939-1945).
+The air-bombing of Dutch Harbor (Amaknak Island, Unalaska) in June 1942 was one of only two attacks on US territories - preceded by the attack on Pearl Harbor (Oahu Island, Hawaii) in December 1941.

-The Aleutian Islands comprise 5 groups.
-Follows the groups names (east to west) and in brackets - the names of the largest islands (also east to west) by group:
+The Aleutians comprise of 5 archipelagos, listed next (east to west) and in brackets - the names of their largest islands (also east to west).

 - Fox Islands (Umnak, Unalaska, Amaknak, Akutan, Akun, Unimak, Sanak)

 - Four Mountains Islands (Amukta, Chagulak, Yunaska, Herbert, Carlisle, Chuginadak, Uliaga, Kagamilislands)